 Beverly Brasell, chair of the Advisory Council Steering Committee

 Linda Andrews, Carole Armistead, John Batson, Jean Burford, Boots Carroll, Chianti Cleggett, Rod Davis, Charlotte Dominick, Marva Douglas, Brenda DuVall, Andrew Duxbury, Della Fancher, Sue Ellen Gerrells, Cathy Gilmore, Harold Hunt, Jeff Johnson, Diane Litsey, Alan Litsey, Jack Mann, Suzanne Mann, Julia Matson, Patty McDonald, Dianne Mooney, Rick Rivenbark, Virginia Mae Schmitt, Debi Strevy, Cameron Vowell, Nancy Watkins, Kay Wilburn

-An actress, theatre instructor, director, musician and writer, Ellise is a graduate of the National Shakespeare Conservatory and the Lincoln Center Institute for Aesthetic Education in New York City, and has a BA in English from the University of Alabama.
-She is an adjunct instructor for the Birmingham-Southern Conservatory and a teacher and accompanist at Children's Dance Foundation.
+An actress, theatre instructor, director, musician and writer, Ellise is a graduate of the National Shakespeare Conservatory and the Lincoln Center Institute for Aesthetic Education in New York City, has a BA in English from the University of Alabama and a Master's in Public and Private Management from Birmingham-Southern College.
+She is an adjunct instructor for the Birmingham-Southern Conservatory and Stonecreek Montessori.
 Her script Overlooking Magic was performed for The Seasoned Performers 23rd touring season.
 Prior to serving as artistic director, she directed the 22nd and 23rd touring seasons for The Seasoned Performers.
 She has directed for the Birmingham Festival Theatre, Birmingham Children's Theatre and The Seasoned Performers and has acted in many productions with numerous theatres in Alabama, New York and Georgia.